6.4.2 Lindblad Master Equation#

 The Lindblad equation preserves all fundamental properties of quantum states:

-1. Trace preservation: \(\frac{\mathrm{d}}{\mathrm{d}t}\text{Tr}(\hat{\rho}) = 0\), so \(\text{Tr}(\hat{\rho}(t)) = 1\) for all \(t\).
+1. Trace preservation: \(\frac{\mathrm{d}}{\mathrm{d}t}\operatorname{Tr}(\hat{\rho}) = 0\), so \(\operatorname{Tr}(\hat{\rho}(t)) = 1\) for all \(t\).

 2. Hermiticity preservation: If \(\hat{\rho}(0) = \hat{\rho}(0)^\dagger\), then \(\hat{\rho}(t) = \hat{\rho}(t)^\dagger\).

-3. Positivity: If \(\hat{\rho}(0) \geq 0\), then \(\hat{\rho}(t) \geq 0\) for all \(t\) (valid quantum state).
+3. Positivity: If \(\hat{\rho}(0) \geq 0\), then \(\hat{\rho}(t) \geq 0\) for all \(t\).

-4. CPTP map: The time evolution \(\hat{\rho}(0) \mapsto \hat{\rho}(t)\) is a completely positive trace-preserving (quantum) channel, equivalent to the Kraus representation \(\hat{\rho}(t) = \sum_\mu K_\mu \hat{\rho}(0) K_\mu^\dagger\) with \(\sum_\mu K_\mu^\dagger K_\mu = I\).
+4. CPTP map: The time evolution is a completely positive trace-preserving (quantum) channel: \(\hat{\rho}(t) = \sum_\mu K_\mu \hat{\rho}(0) K_\mu^\dagger\) with \(\sum_\mu K_\mu^\dagger K_\mu = I\).

-Gain and loss balance: The \(\hat{L}_k\hat{\rho} \hat{L}_k^\dagger\) term represents gain (probability inflow from quantum jumps), while \(-\frac{1}{2}\{\hat{L}_k^\dagger \hat{L}_k,\hat{\rho}\}\) represents loss (probability outflow).
-Their combined action preserves trace:
+Gain and loss balance: The \(\hat{L}_k\hat{\rho} \hat{L}_k^\dagger\) term represents gain (probability inflow), while \(-\frac{1}{2}\{\hat{L}_k^\dagger \hat{L}_k,\hat{\rho}\}\) represents loss (probability outflow).
+Together they preserve trace:

 Common Lindblad Operators#

-1. Amplitude Damping: \(L = \sqrt{\Gamma_1}\,\hat{\sigma}_-\)#
+1. Amplitude Damping: \(L = \sqrt{\Gamma_1}\,\hat{\sigma}_-\).

-Physical process: Excited state \(\vert 1\rangle\) decays to ground state \(\vert 0\rangle\) (energy dissipation, spontaneous emission) at rate \(\Gamma_1 = 1/T_1\).
+Physical process: Excited state \(\vert 1\rangle\) decays to ground state \(\vert 0\rangle\) (spontaneous emission) at rate \(\Gamma_1 = 1/T_1\).
+For the two-level atom, the Lindblad operator \(\hat{L} = \sqrt{\gamma}\,\vert 0\rangle\langle 1\vert\) describes spontaneous emission at rate \(\gamma\).

-2. Phase Damping: \(L = \sqrt{\Gamma_\varphi}\,\hat{\sigma}^z\)#
+2. Phase Damping: \(L = \sqrt{\Gamma_\varphi}\,\hat{Z}\).

 Effect: Only off-diagonal terms decay: \(\hat{\rho}_{01}(t) = \mathrm{e}^{-2\Gamma_\varphi t}\hat{\rho}_{01}(0)\).
-Diagonal (population) terms unchanged.
-This is the microscopic realization of the dephasing channel (§6.3.3 and §6.4.1).
+Diagonal terms unchanged—this is the microscopic realization of the dephasing channel (§6.3.3, §6.4.1).

-3. Depolarizing: \(L_\mu = \sqrt{\Gamma_d/3}\,\hat{\sigma}^\mu\) for \(\mu = x,y,z\)#
+3. Depolarizing: \(L_\mu = \sqrt{\Gamma_d/3}\,\hat{\sigma}^\mu\) for \(\mu = x,y,z\).

-Physical process: Symmetric noise on all three axes; generic random error channel at rate \(\Gamma_d\).
+Physical process: Symmetric noise at rate \(\Gamma_d\).

 Effect: Drives any state toward the maximally mixed state \(I/2\) on timescale \(1/\Gamma_d\).